 Adapted from the AAMC's Graduation Questionnaire, the GQ covers numerous topics on which M4 students reflect and contribute to the improvement of the MD program of studies for future cohorts.
 Prior to administration, sections of the GQ are sent to the appropriate curriculum leadership for their review & input.
-The GQ prompts students to share their views and experiences on aspects of MD program, such as: i) courses and clerkships in pre-medical and medical curriculum, ii) skills acquisition for residency training, iii) career choice, planning, support, and iv) educational environment and well-being.
+The GQ prompts students to share their views and experiences on aspects of MD program, such as: i) medical program and curriculum overall, ii) skills acquisition for residency training, iii) career choice, planning, support, and iv) educational environment and well-being.